|V.||Withdrawal from a Course|

 - for a December degree, November 1.

-Failure to apply for the degree may postpone the student’s graduation.
+Failure to apply for graduation may postpone the student’s degree conferral.

 Diplomas are ordered three times per year.
 August and December grads may pick up their diplomas in person from their Dean's office or arrange to have them mailed home.

 Students who graduate in August and December may take part in the Commencement Exercises the following May.
 Students who are suspended, dismissed or on a leave of absence may not participate in any Commencement activities.